kacole2/machine-extensions/README.md

 # Extensions for Docker Machine

 ### Premise
-Docker Machine gets you a "docker ready" host, but what about everything else that integrates with Docker Engine?
-Docker Engine 1.8 released the pluggable architecture for 3rd party network and storage extensions.
-However, most of these require installation processes that must be done after the host is provisioned.
-The Docker Machine Extensibility feature is an interface for specifying the installation of Docker Engine Plugins to install during the host deployment.
+Docker Machine gets you a "docker ready" host.
+It automatically configures the host OS to run Docker containers and can be joined to a Swarm cluster.
+But what about everything else that goes into daily operations?
+Configuration management, Docker Engine pluggable extensions, crazy security configurations, etc!
+Those are the things that can push Docker Machine that extra mile.
+Docker Machine with Extensions gives you the flexibility to configure your host, your way.

 Closed [PR #1881](https://github.com/docker/machine/pull/1881) is to address [Proposal / Issue #1765](https://github.com/docker/machine/issues/1765).
 The discussion will continue on [Issue #773 - Proposal: Machine Declaration](https://github.com/docker/machine/issues/773).